Azure/autorest.typescript/packages/typespec-test/test/widget_dpg/generated/typespec-ts/README.md

 ### WidgetServiceClient

-`WidgetServiceClient` is the primary interface for developers using the WidgetService REST client library.
+`WidgetServiceClient` is the primary interface for developers using the WidgetService client library.
 Explore the methods on this client object to understand the different features of the WidgetService service that you can access.